asartamonov/KMLhandler/README.md

 * sort placemarks according to it's shape inside file(s)

-you can download .jar with all necessary libraries in it to run it on your machine https://cloud.mail.ru/public/NEbJ/gtLiUU3ns the program has no GUI you will need to run it from the command line
+you can download .jar with all necessary libraries in it to run it on your machine https://goo.gl/LlXZG8 (Mail.ru Cloud) the program has no GUI you will need to run it from the command line